 München is the main city in Bavarian region.
 The most popular city of Gastarbajter, but also one of the most important economic, transport and cultural centers of the country.
 Get comfortable shoes, selfy-stick and start your own tourist adventure.
 Rent a bike or travel by city transport.
 Football enthusiasts and fans of FC Bayerna must visit Allianz Arena.
 The stadium turns into red, blue or white colors at night, making it one of the most attractive and state-of-the-art stadium in the world.
 The Minhens Oktoberfest is the largest beer fair in the world with more than six million visitors.
 Although named after October, it is held in September, lasting sixteen days before the first weekend in October.
 Take the Minhens adventure.
 Maybe you decide to stay.

-Fly to Munchen with Croatia Airlines
+Fly to Munchen with Croatia Airlines and Lufthansa

 Our City on the Drava River was named after the word oseka which means low tide.
 Osijek is located at only 20 km from the confluence of the Drava and the Danube, in the middle of its 2850 km long course from German Schwarzwald to the Black Sea.
 In this part of the European Podunavlje (Danube region) Croatian and old Austro-Hungarian heritage meet and you will first notice that in the architecture and rich traditions and gastronomy.
 Treat yourself with one of the local gastronomical specialties.
 You can relax on one of the many terraces along the promenade in the Winter Port with coffee, cake or beer, which citizens of Osijek proudly prepare since 1697.
 There is no sweeter beer refreshment from black Radler, which is prepared only in Osijek.

 Fly to Osijek with Trade Air

 Riga is the capital of Latvia.
 It is located at the mouth of the western Zapina River in the Baltic Sea,